What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead - Local News 8

 The suspected shooter entered the school at the beginning of the day with the rest of the students, police said.

 But as the school day got underway, investigators believe the suspect pulled out a handgun and opened fire on their peers, Barnes said.
-The shooting was “confined to one space,” the chief said, though he did not clarify whether the space was a classroom, hallway or other room.
+The shooting was “confined to one space,” the chief said, adding later it was a “learning” part of the school.

 At 10:57 a.m., the Madison Police Department received a 911 call from inside the school, Barnes said.